naklecha/llama3-from-scratch/README.md

 <div>
     <img src="images/weightmatrix.png" width="600px"/>
 </div>
-one of the last things to do for a layer 0 attention is, is to multiply the weight matrix of the
+one of the last things to do for a layer 0 attention is, is to multiply the weight of the output matrix

 ```python